shieldfy/API-Security-Checklist/README.md

 [] Send X-Frame-Options: deny header.
 [] Force content-type for your response , if you return application/json then your response content-type is application/json.
 [] Don't return sensetive data like credentials.
 Passwords, security tokens.
-[] Return proper status code according to operation you done. (e.g. 200 OK , 400 Bad Request , 401 Unauthorized, 405 Method Not Allowed ... etc)
+[] Return proper status code according to operation you done. (e.g. 200 OK , 400 Bad Request , 401 Unauthorized, 405 Method Not Allowed ... etc).

+## Contribution
+Feel free to contribute , fork -> edit -> submit pull request.
+For any questions drop us an email at team@shieldfy.io.